+Attachments

+Scoring Guides/Criteria/ Data Table

-Attachments Assessment #2 Scoring Guides/Criteria/ Rubric Data Table [Assessment of candidate ability to plan instruction] (Required) Click the box if attached.
-Click the box if attached.
+Assessment #2 Rubric

+[Assessment of candidate ability to plan Click the box if submitted to Click the box if submitted to

+instruction] (Required) Document Warehouse.
+Document Warehouse.

+-

-#3 (Required) PEDAGOGICAL AND PROFESSIONAL KNOWLEDGE AND SKILLS: Assessment that demonstrates candidates' knowledge and skills are applied effectively in practice.
-The assessment instrument used in student teaching should be submitted.
+Assessment 3 (Required) PEDAGOGICAL AND PROFESSIONAL KNOWLEDGE AND SKILLS:

+- 1. Assessment that demonstrates candidates' knowledge and skills are applied effectively in practice. - 2.
+The assessment instrument used in student teaching should be submitted. - 3.
 Provide assessment information as outlined in the directions for Section IV.
-(No more than 2 pages)

-Attachments Assessment #3 Scoring Guides/Criteria/ Rubric Data Table [Assessment of clinical experience] 12 (Required) Click the box if attached.
-Click the box if attached.
+Attachments Assessment #3 Scoring Guides/Criteria/ Rubric Data Table [Assessment of clinical experience] (Required) Clinical experience includes practica, student teaching and internships.
+Click the box if submitted to Document Warehouse.
+Click the box if submitted to Document Warehouse.

-#4 (Required) EFFECTS ON STUDENT LEARNING: 13 Assessment that demonstrates candidate effects on student l earning.
-Examples of assessments include those based on student work samples, portfolio tasks, case studies, follow-up studies, and employer surv veys.
-Pro vide assessment information as outlined in the directions for Section IV.
-No more than 2 pages)
+Assessment 4 (Required) EFFECTS ON STUDENT LEARNING:

+- 1. Assessment that demonstrates candidate effects on student learning. - 2.
+Examples of assessments include those based on student work samples, portfolio tasks, case studies, or follow-up surveys. - 3.
+Provide assessment information as outlined in the directions for Section IV.